Introduction: face masks: a barrier to COVID-19

 Key issues and concerns

-People are advised to cover their nose and mouth while roaming around in public, as donning of face masks has proven to be important to help curb COVID-19.
-Other barriers like social distancing, personal hygiene can also help in creating a combined effective method to reduce the spread and chances of getting infected as can be shown in Figure 6.
+As vaccine is being rolled out, people are still advised to cover their nose and mouth while roaming around in public.
+As donning of face masks has proven to be important to help curb COVID-19, other barriers like social distancing, personal hygiene can also help in creating a combined effective method to reduce the spread and chances of getting infected as can be shown in Figure 6

 Figure 6.
 The Swiss cheese model showing various layers to prevent infectious diseases and control transmission risks